Shriram-s-DevOps-Notes/Ansible/Documents/Playbook_theory.md

 turn table, turn-table, 01turntable
 ```

-* Variables can be stored in inventory file's also
+* Variables can be stored in inventory files also

 ```
 web1 ansible_host=172.20.1.100